ThatChapThere/uni-netlogo/notes/week-03-heuristic-search.md

 A search with a h() function that is consistently higher than another h() function while still being admissible is said to be more **informed**.

-A* search is optimal because once an end node is found it's evaluation is its true distance.
+A* search is optimal because once an end node is found its evaluation is its true distance.
 If the first end node found is not optimal, that means that its true distance is somehow less than the heuristic distance of the correct end node.
 Which in turn is less than the true distance of the correct node, which cannot be true by definition.
 This is a proof by contradiction.

 Because